Clearfield (CLFD)

 Johnny Hill, Chief Operating Officer

-Johnny Hill is a founding member of Clearfield and was appointed Chief Operating Officer in 2008.
-He possesses approximately 25 years of strategic and hands-on experience within the telecommunications networking industry.
-Hill began his career in 1996 at Americable Inc., where he served as national sales manager until its acquisition by Clearfield's precursor, APA Cables & Networks, in 2003.
-Before his COO appointment, he held positions at Clearfield as Vice President of Product Management and Development (2006) and Vice President of Engineering and Product Management (2007).
-He holds degrees from Macalester College and the University of Minnesota-Twin Cities.
+Johnny Hill is a founding member of Clearfield and was named Chief Operating Officer in 2008.
+He brings approximately 25 years of strategic and hands-on experience in the telecommunications networking industry.
+Hill began his career at Americable Inc. in 1996, where he was the national sales manager when the company was acquired by Clearfield's precursor, APA Cables & Networks, in 2003.
+His roles at Clearfield prior to COO included Vice President of Sales, Vice President of Product Management and Development, and Vice President of Engineering and Product Management.

 Anis Khemakhem, Chief Commercial Officer